Spinach: Its Acne-Clearing Properties Revealed

 It turns out that we’ve only scratched the surface:

 THREE: a nearly identical result: “this study demonstrates that quercetin enhances the intestinal barrier function”.
 Quercetin was compared to a blueberry flavonoid called myricetin and proved to be significantly better for a leaky gut.
-Claudin 4 was affected once again, giving us consistency (2009 study).
+Claudin 4 was affected once again, giving us some consistency (2009 study).

 DOWNSIDE – organic spinach is necessary